near/core-contracts/lockup/README.md

 The owner can choose the staking pool for delegating tokens.
 The staking pool contract and the account have to be approved and whitelisted by the NEAR Foundation, to prevent lockup tokens from being lost, locked, or stolen.
-This staking pool must be an approved account, which is validated by a whitelisting contract.
 Once the staking pool holds tokens, the owner of the staking pool can use them to vote on the network governance issues, such as enabling transfers.
 So the owner needs to pick the staking pool that fits the best.